Article Last Updated: November 2023

 2. Apple Cinnamon Infused Water

-As the name suggests, slice some apples into your infuser bottle and add some cinnamon.
-Leave to infuse.
 You can make this even more interesting by adding pears or plums to the mix.

 Did you know that cinnamon helps with digestion?
 This makes it an excellent hydration option after meals.